Kodaps/notion-parse/README.md

 # notion-parse
-An NPM module for downloading and Notion content and saving it as Markdown for NextJS
+An NPM module for downloading and Notion content and saving it as Markdown for NextJS.
+In short this takes the data from a page in a database and saves the data as FrontMatter and the content as Markdown.
+The second part is done by the excellent notion-to-md module.

 I use this to download my Notion content and save it as Markdown for my NextJS blog.
 It's a work in progress, but it's working for me so far.